Level/abstract-level/README.md

 The `callback` function will be called with no arguments if the batch was successful or with an error if it failed.
 If no callback is provided, a promise is returned.

-After `write()` has been called, no further operations are allowed.
+After `write()` or `close()` has been called, no further operations are allowed.

+#### `chainedBatch.close([callback])`

+Free up underlying resources.
+This should be done even if the chained batch has zero queued operations.
+Automatically called by `write()` so normally not necessary to call, unless the intent is to discard a chained batch without committing it.
+The `callback` function will be called with no arguments.
+If no callback is provided, a promise is returned.

 #### `chainedBatch.length`